Regulatory Standards Act 2025

-The Regulatory Standards Act 2025 is an Act of Parliament in New Zealand that establishes a set of principles by which the development of legislation may be guided.
-It was part of the Sixth National Government coalition agreement between the ACT and National parties.
+The Regulatory Standards Act 2025 is an Act of Parliament in New Zealand establishing a set of principles to guide the development of laws and regulations, being part of the Sixth National Government coalition agreement between the ACT and National parties.

-A discussion document was published for public feedback on the bill's objectives and provisions from November 2024 to January 2025.
-Many critics of the proposed bill were primarily concerned that it could restrict environmental regulation, weaken Treaty of Waitangi protections, and advance a libertarian, neoliberal agenda.
-The bill was introduced to Parliament and passed its first reading in May 2025.
-It went to the Finance and Expenditure select committee, then returned to the House and passed its second reading on 4 November 2025.
-The Bill passed its third reading on 13 November and received royal assent on 18 November.
+A discussion document was published for public feedback on the bill's goals and provisions from November 2024 to January 2025.
+Many critics of the proposition were primarily concerned with how it could affect environmental regulation, weaken Treaty of Waitangi protections, and advance a libertarian, neoliberal agenda.

+Having been formally introduced to Parliament, the bill passed its first reading in May 2025.
+It went to the Finance and Expenditure select committee, then returned to the House.
+It passed both its second and third readings in November 2025 and received royal assent shortly thereafter.